-Bring your own calculator for all exams.
-Exams 1-3 and Exam 4 Part 1 will 90 minutes each.
+Four 90-minute exams will be given.
+Bring your own calculator for the test.
 The exams will be held over two days.
 You will take the exam either during your scheduled class time or at the Testing Center in the basement of Polk Library.
 You will need your student ID in order to take the exam at the Testing Center.
-Exam 4 Part 2 will be administered in HS-404 during your laboratory section the last week of the semester.